Android-Emulation-Testing/Code-and-Data-Release/Failure Scene Capture/README.md

 We implement our failure scene capturing mechanisms by making enhancements to [xCrash](https://github.com/iqiyi/xCrash), a popular open-source failure capture tool for Android.
 The full list of changed files is listed below.
+To ease lookup, our modifications are marked with `Android-EMU: start of modification` and `Android-EMU: end of modification`.

 | File | Added/Changed Symbols | Purpose | Location in xCrash |
 | ---- | ---- | ---- | ---- |